ckjpdx/7dtdNGPlus/readme.txt

 - A giant vulture (Jabberwocky) has been added to drive one of my friends, who can't stand vultures, completely insane.
 - All zombie types appear everywhere in the world now, including the less common demolition zombie and fat acid cop.
 - Hordes are always large and now only consist of zombies (no animals).
-- Hidden vehicle modifers are now found in vehicle loot crates.
+- Hidden vehicle modifiers are now found in vehicle loot crates.
 - Max stack size for most resources is now 1000
 - No crosshairs for ADS
 - Vehicle much weaker
 - Meat recipes require less meat and now offer 2x calories.
 - Items made with parts require less parts to make, but also require those parts for repair (not vehicles).
-- Items with durability will now disintergrate when reaching 0.
+- Items with durability will now disintegrate when reaching 0.
 - Any recipe that uses rotting meat (e.g. Sham Stew, Hobo Stew) has Dysentery chance.

 Credits: (mods I borrowed from): Toad_VehicleMods, Riles-SeatingPlus, JaxTeller718_ToolsWeaponsBreak.